top of page

 Vocals/Guitar

 Travis Stinson, a native of Nashville, TN, wears many hats as a founding member, vocalist, and guitarist.
 After studying at CU, Boulder, and touring with DURT, he returned to Nashville to forge ahead in his music career.
 Under his direction, the Volunteer String Band earned acclaim with regular gigs at renowned venues such as Layla's, Bootlegger's Inn, Bluegrass Underground, Music City Roots, The Caverns, Puckett's, and Loveless Cafe.
 Their performances ranged from the Bonnaroo Music and Art Festival to private gatherings, weddings, and Southeastern venues.
 Travis also held roles as an announcer at Bluegrass Underground and a brand ambassador at Music City Roots while gracing stages like the Grand Ole Opry and Late Show With David Letterman.
-Although he still occasionally performs in Nashville, Travis now resides in Golden, CO, actively participating in local bluegrass ensembles and contributing to two bands, Big Hooray Bluegrass and SLAY.
+Although he still occasionally performs in Nashville, Travis now resides in Golden, CO, actively participating in local bluegrass ensembles and contributing to two bands, Big Hooray Bluegrass and Slay & Stinson.
 These groups feature a diverse lineup of Front Range musicians, skillfully blending three-part harmonies and a repertoire that spans original, traditional, and contemporary bluegrass, along with cover songs, at breweries, private events, weddings, corporate functions, and festivals.

 Travis Wailed .jpg